jac307/MediaArtTutorials/MEDIA2DF3/Comp-Tech-2.md

 - Don’t forget to **embed all linked images** on Adobe Illustrator.

 ### Apply Your Colour Palettes
-Apply one of your custom palettes to each duplicated composition.
+Apply your custom palettes to your three duplicated composition.
 When applying your color palettes, you can also work with Colour Contrast, Perspective and/or Gradation.
 - **Naming Protocol:** `Lastname-Firstname-CompTech2-#.pdf`